 - Gastrointestinal symptoms with celiac disease, or inflammatory bowel disease

 - Fever, conjunctival redness and skin rashes with Steven-Johnson syndrome

-Conditions which present with both skin and oral ulceration include:
+Conditions that present with both skin and oral ulceration include:

 - Secondary syphilis

-Conditions which manifest with oral ulcers alone include:
+Conditions that manifest with oral ulcers alone include:

 - Herpes simplex